diamonce/1s_week_build_ship_run/README.md

 Deployment is fully automated, so once PR is accepted your Project will be added to Dashboard.

-If you want to know how the GitHub Actions deployment works on this repo please check out .github/workflows/main.yml of this project.
+  * If you want to know how the GitHub Actions deployment works on this repo please check out .github/workflows/main.yml of this project.

+  * If you want to know how Kubernetes (k8s) cluster on Google Cloud Platform (GCP) please take a look at /demo/deploy/tf-gke-project/.

 Good luck!